sopra-fs24-group-42/server/README_inProgress.md

 Please find a reference to a file WebsocketService.java here: [Websocket Service](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/service/WebsocketService.java)

 ### Setup Controller <a id="setup-controller"></a>
+Setup Controller includes handels the logic for receiving data from the client and invokes the relevant methods to prcess this data.
+In this controller, data transmission is managed through HTTP requests using the REST API.
 In this table we have compposed all the mappings for Setup Controller that we have used in our application:

 |Mapping|Method|Parameter type|Parameter|Description|